What do you use to track your portfolio’s true performance?

 - Custom Groups

-- Get two months for free if you sign up using this link!
+- Get two months for free if you sign up using this link! (affiliate link)

 Aussie Firebug: Hey guys, welcome back to another episode of the Aussie Firebug podcast – the Financial Independence podcast for Australians where I interview clever people who have already reached, or are on their way to, Financial Independence and occasionally different products and businesses that I believe can help you reach FIRE sooner!